- May 10, 2024

 "It Happened At Night" is a first-person perspective game where you play as Jennifer, a 24-year-old returning home after studying abroad.
 You and your sister Veronica have rented a house in the woods, and you arrive there at night, while Veronica is due to come the next morning.
 The game features environmental interaction, atmospheric graphics, and aims to immerse you in an unsettling world.
 This game uses Unreal Engine and was created by a new developer.

-- The game has a great atmosphere and sound design, creating an eerie and suspenseful experience.
+- The game has a great atmosphere and sound design, providing a chilling experience.

-- For a game made by a solo developer, it is well-crafted with nice graphics and smooth performance.
+- For a game made by a solo developer, it is well made with nice graphics and smooth performance.

-- The gameplay is repetitive and lacks tension, often feeling like a checklist of tasks to complete.
+- The gameplay is repetitive and lacks tension, often feeling like a checklist of tasks.

-- The character movement is very slow, which detracts from the urgency and immersion of the horror experience.
+- The character movement is very slow, which detracts from the overall experience, especially in a horror setting.

 music